 This management discussion and analysis (this "MD&A") of the financial condition and results of operations of Verano is for the three months ended March 31, 2023 and March 31, 2022.
 It is supplemental to, and should be read in conjunction with, the Company's unaudited interim condensed consolidated financial statements and the accompanying notes for the three months ended March 31, 2023 and with the Company's Audited Consolidated Financial Statements and the accompanying notes for the years ended December 31, 2022, 2021 and 2020 included in the Form 10-K. The financial statements referenced in this MD&A are prepared in accordance with GAAP.
 Financial information presented in this MD&A is presented in United States dollars ("\$" or "US\$") and expressed in thousands, unless otherwise indicated.
 This MD&A contains forward-looking statements that involve risks and uncertainties.
 Our actual results could differ materially from those projected, forecasted, or expected in these forward-looking statements as a result of various factors, including, but not limited to, those discussed in the Form 10-K. See "Cautionary Statement Regarding Forward-Looking Statements" above and "Risk Factors" in the Form 10-K. The Company's management believes the assumptions underlying the Company's financial statements and accompanying notes are reasonable.
-However, the Company's financial statements and accompanying notes may not be an indication of the Company's financial condition and results of operations in the future.
+However, the Company's financial statements and accompanying notes are reasonable.
+However, the Company's financial statements and accompanying notes are reasonable.